Welcome

 The pitch was situated at nearby Thomas Street on land owned by the Samuel Brooks Union Iron Works, and is where cricket, rugby, football, wrestling, boxing and possibly other sports took place.
 This was a grass plot of undeveloped land, previously part of an estate or farm although levelled to some degree.
 It was built on initially by the expanding iron works, forcing a move to the Cricket Club.
 Thomas Street is now Wenlock Way, and today the site of the Union Iron Works and original home ground is covered by offices, units and car parking for digital media services.
 This latest redevelopment saw the 2018 demolition of a thirteen storey 1960s built computing centre originally named ICT Tower, which had become a landmark with locals and passengers on the nearby train lines.

 Sadly, Manchester City Council and MCFC have not marked this, the location of the church, or any of the sites of the early home grounds with any form of permanent tribute.
-Also, quite why only William Henry Beastow is remembered with a road named after him, and not others who played a significant role in the birth of the club, most notably William Sumner, Walter Chew, Edward Kitchen and Frederick Hopkinson, is a mystery.
+Also, quite why only William Henry Beastow is remembered with a road named after him, and not others who played a significant role in the birth of the church team, most notably William Sumner, Walter Chew, Edward Kitchen and Frederick Hopkinson, is a mystery.
 A simple blue heritage plaque was sited some years ago on a Clowes Street public house to mark the historical significance of the team playing nearby, but during redevelopment it disappeared.

 1881 Kirkmanshulme Cricket Club